source_profile_id) and Target Profile (target_profile_id).

 Fund Source Profile

 Deposit crypto into the Source Profile.
-First, Bitcoin:assets
+First, Bitcoin:assets query parameter to filter out all other assets.

 Fund Target Profile